bradylangdale/BluetoothCar/README.md

 There is an [App](https://github.com/bradylangdale/BluetoothCarApp) that goes along with this Arduino code.
 It'll display the video and send button presses.

 # GUI
 There is also a [GUI](https://github.com/bradylangdale/BluetoothCarGUI/) that goes along with this Arduino code.
-It'll display the video and take inputs.
+It'll display the video and send keyboard inputs.